nojronatron/data-structures-and-algorithms/java/datastructures/res/hashtables/tree-intersection-README.md

 ### Approach

-The Hash Table will utilize Linked-Lists as the chaining method to manage duplicate hash indices.
+The Hash Table will utilize Linked-Lists as the chaining method to manage duplicate hashed indices.

 I chose to work with each tree one at a time:

-- "Left Tree" determines the size of the hash table by having its values loaded using a pre-order traversal to get the values right away.
+- "Left Tree" values are loaded using a pre-order traversal to get the values into a tracking array.
-- "Right Tree" values are later *compared* in a pre-order traversal (also, get values asap), and either dropped/ignored, or added to a storage array.
+- "Right Tree" values are later *compared* in a pre-order traversal and either dropped/ignored, or added to a result array.

+Single-responsibility is achieved through:

+- Recursive functions are retained in their own function code blocks.
+- Globally-scoped variables are utilizes so multiple methods and code blocks can access them if/when needed.
+- Built-in or custom methods on imported objects are used instead of re-writing or incorporating int a code block.

 The output storage array represents the "middle of the venn diagram" of values between the two trees.

-Functions are defined with very tightly scoped functionality and are expected to pass-on their results as rapidly as possible.

-The tree-intersection function itself is mostly a directing method that drives execution of other methods and is ultimately responsible for returning the result.
+Copious in-line comments were added to help keep me from losing my place during testing, implementing, and refactoring.

+### Leveraged Code

+MyGenericHashtable: A custom-designed hashtable implementation with getHash(), add(), find(), and contains() methods following single-responsibility principle.

+NouveauBinaryNode: A custom-designed Binary Node that has been well tested, follows single-responsibility, and is appropriate for this challenge.

+TreeIntersections: The custom class where tree_intersection() method lives.
+Also contains a well-tested preOrder() recursive method.

 ### Efficiency

 #### Time

-There are multiple iterative functions within these custom functions, however only one nested pair, so the worst-case scenario is of O(n^2) efficiency.
+There are multiple iterative functions within these custom functions, ~~however only one nested pair,~~ so the worst-case scenario is ~~of O(n^2) efficiency~~ algorithmic complexity is O(n).

 #### Space